Buspar for Anxiety - What Patients

 Key Takeaways

-• What Is Buspar?
-Buspar (buspirone) is a non-sedating, non-addictive anti-anxiety medication.
+• Buspar (buspirone) is a non-sedating, non-addictive medication used for generalized anxiety disorder (GAD).

-• How It Works: Balances serotonin and dopamine to ease anxiety symptoms.
+• How it works: Balances serotonin and dopamine levels to reduce constant worrying, restlessness, and tension.

 What Is Buspar for Anxiety?